Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Experiments

 \subsection{Baselines}

 State-of-the-art CHC solvers can be classified into three categories: reasoning-based, synthesis-based, and induction-based solvers (see Section \ref{relwork}).
-We compare our method against the representatives of the three types of solvers as follows:
+We compare our method against the representatives of each type as follows:

-\paragraph{LinearArbitrary} LinearArbitrary \cite{zhu2018data} is the state-of-the-art induction-based solver that learns inductive invariants from the samples derived by counterexample using SVM and DT.
-We use the default hyperparameters in the paper and their open-source code\footnote{\url{https://github.com/GaloisInc/LinearArbitrary-SeaHorn}}.
-The implementation only supports C programs and Datalog (rule-query) format of CHC instances.
+\paragraph{LinearArbitrary.} LinearArbitrary \cite{zhu2018data} is the state-of-the-art induction-based solver that learns inductive invariants from counterexample-derived samples using SVM and DT.
+We use the default hyperparameters in the paper and code\footnote{\url{https://github.com/GaloisInc/LinearArbitrary-SeaHorn}}.

-\paragraph{FreqHorn} FreqHorn\footnote{\url{https://github.com/freqhorn/freqhorn}} \cite{freq} is a representative of synthesis-based solvers that synthesizes the invariant using a frequency distribution of patterns.
-It cannot determine the CHC system as UNSAT, and it resorts to external tools to do that.
-In the experiment, we follow the default settings in \cite{freq}.
+\paragraph{FreqHorn.} FreqHorn\footnote{\url{https://github.com/freqhorn/freqhorn}} \cite{freq} is a representative of synthesis-based solvers, synthesizing invariants using frequency distribution of patterns.
+It cannot determine the CHC system as UNSAT, and it resorts to a separate procedure ``Freqhorn-expl'' to do that.
+In the experiment, we adhere to the default settings in \cite{freq}.

-\paragraph{Spacer and GSpacer} Spacer \cite{komuravelli2013automatic} is a powerful SMT-based CHC-solving engine serving as the default CHC engine in Microsoft Z3\footnote{\url{https://github.com/Z3Prover/z3}} \cite{de2008z3}.
+\paragraph{Spacer and GSpacer.} Spacer \cite{komuravelli2013automatic} is a powerful SMT-based CHC-solving engine serving as the default CHC engine in Microsoft Z3\footnote{\url{https://github.com/Z3Prover/z3}} \cite{de2008z3}.
 The experiment is conducted under the default settings of Microsoft Z3 4.8.11.0.
 GSpacer\footnote{\url{https://github.com/hgvk94/z3/commits/ggbranch}} \cite{vediramana2020global} achieves state-of-the-art on many existing CHC benchmarks by extending with some well-designed global guidance heuristics.
 To achieve the best result, we enable all the heuristics, including the subsume, concretize, and conjecture rules.